srh-gst/ML_term_paper/Paper/paper.md

 ## Accuracy of the Model

 Finally, we evaluate the accuracy of the Lasso logit model.
 Figure \ref{confusion_onjob} presents the confusion matrix for on the job training.
 10929 are true negative prediction and there are 88 true positive predictions.
 The model yields 1200 false negative predictions and 68 false positive predictions.
-We present the confision matrix for open education in Figure \ref{confusion_open}.
+We present the confusion matrix for open education in Figure \ref{confusion_open}.
 For this model, we obtain 10965 true positive predictions and 64 true negative predictions.
 1224 + 32 are incorrect predictions.

 \vspace{0.5cm}